NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Stuns longer
     - Knee hitbox does not appear on the first frame
     - Slightly more lift
-- 5AB(A) Stun increased slightly
+- 5AB(A) stun increased slightly
-- 5AA(A)
-    - Has less blockstun so followup is easier to sidestep
+- 5AA(A) has less blockstun so followup is easier to sidestep
 - 2B(B) pushes on block
 - 2BA(A) charge time reduced by 1
 - 2BAA(B) transitions one frame slower